hidde-jan/Blockchaingers.github.io/README.md

 ## How to get started

-1. Mail your team name and personal GitHub handles to the BlockChaingers.
+1. All the teams were created on forehand and email invites were send.
+Please check these invite emails from GitHub.
+- Today at the Hackathon please use slack bettercodehub_support to send us your handles.
+- We will make you a maintainer of your team.
+- You will be able to new private repos
+- The blockchainger repo can be a 'Git Remote' or you use it to work in directly.

-2. Your team will be added to this [BlockChaingers Organization](https://github.com/blockchaingers) by [Jelmer](https://github.com/jelmervdwijk) or [BJ](https://github.com/jelmervdwijk)
+2. Your team will be added to this [BlockChaingers Organization](https://github.com/blockchaingers) or [BJ](https://github.com/jelmervdwijk)

 3. Put your repo in your team in the [BlockChaingers Organization](https://github.com/blockchaingers)